melonproject-archive/documentation/chapters/factory.md

   `string name` - The name of the Melon fund.
   `address[] exchanges` - An array of exchange contract addresses registered for the Melon fund.
   `address[] adapters` - An array of exchange adapter contract addresses registered for the Melon fund.
-  `address quoteAsset` - The address of the asset token designated as the Melon fund's quote asset, i.e. the token in which the Melon fund is denominated.
+  `address denominationAsset` - The address of the asset token in which the Melon fund is denominated.
   `address nativeAsset` - The address of the asset token designated as the Melon fund's native asset, i.e. the Melon fund's native network token.
   `address[] defaultAssets` - An array of addresses designating the Melon fund's accepted asset tokens for subscription.
   `bool[] takesCustody` - An array of booleans mirroring an exchange contract's `takesCustody` state variable.